General Product Safety Regulation: An Essential Guide

 Instructions

-Manufacturers are required to ensure that they provide, with their product, instructions and safety information that is clear and written in a language that is easily understood and determined by the Member State where the product is sold.
+Manufacturers must ensure that they provide, with their product, clear instructions and safety information that is written in an easily understandable language determined by the Member State where the product is sold.

 Test reports